xzwang2005/Prelude/crack_the_code/Chap_1/build_from_scratch.md

 ```
 ninja -C out/debug
 ```
-It's expected to see some clang-specific warnings from one WTL sample project.
+It's expected to see some clang-specific warnings from a WTL sample project.
 Details will be provided in later sections.

 [Back]({{ site.baseurl }}/)